Best Data Science Bachelor’s Degrees (2023)

 Around one-fourth of all data scientists in our sample have a degree from a school outside the top 1,000 or one not even present in the rankings.

 That suggests that sufficient experience and skills can actually outweigh a university degree!

-So, if you can’t get into an elite institution, sharpen your coding and statistics skills enough to stand out!
+So, if you can’t get into an elite data science bachelor’s degree, sharpen your coding and statistics skills enough with an online data science course to stand out!

-However, the best major varies, depending on what you want to work afterwards.
+However, the best major varies, depending on what you want to do afterwards.